 We zigzagged uphill along the narrow cobble stone streets, through an array of iconic painted tiles, juxtaposed next to a freshly painted graffiti mural.
 I could faintly hear the Portuguese Fado music coming out the front door of each quant coffee shop and restaurant.
 The air smelled of wine, stew, and salt from the ocean.

-Finally, our tiny winding road opened up into a Miradoura (look out point) over the entire capital city’s citrus colored roofs and vast pacific horizon.
+Finally, our tiny winding road opened up into a Miradoura (look out point), which is one of the top things to do in Lisbon.
+The view overlooked the entire capital city’s citrus colored roofs and vast pacific horizon.
 I usually would take out my camera at this point, but instead I just stood there for about five minutes taking it all in.
 That’s the moment I fell deeply in love with Lisbon.

 (Click below to pin it for later!)